Ultimate Guide to Google Business Photo Optimisation

 Do’s:

-• Show your space during normal business hours
+• Show your space during normal business hours.

-• Update photos regularly
+• Update your photos every few months.

 Don’ts:

-• Avoid heavy filters or over-editing
+• Avoid heavy filters or edits that misrepresent your business.

 “Businesses that add photos to their Business Profiles receive 42% more requests for directions on Google Maps, and 35% more clicks through to their websites than businesses that don’t.” – Google